Foreign banks' U.S. branches turn net dollar borrowers

 By Richard Leong

-NEW YORK The U.S. branches of foreign banks have become net borrowers of dollars from their overseas affiliates, as money market conditions have turned turbulent on fears about the global economy and the European debt crisis.
+NEW YORK, Aug 15 The U.S. branches of foreign banks have become net borrowers of dollars from their overseas affiliates, as money market conditions have turned turbulent on fears about the global economy and the European debt crisis.

 It is first time in a decade that U.S. operations of foreign banks are net dollar borrowers, according to Ray Stone, managing director of Stone & McCarthy Research Associates in Princeton, New Jersey.